dsa-ntc/birminghamdsa.github.io/_pages/NA4A.md

 Being Apartheid-Free may look a little different for each business, but at a minimum we ask that you:
 <ul>
-    Pledge not to sell the products targeted by this boycott.
+    <li>Pledge not to sell the products targeted by this boycott.</li>
-    Pledge not to use boycott target products at your business.
+    <li>Pledge not to use boycott target products at your business.</li>
-    Publicly declare yourself Apartheid-Free.
-We will provide you with a sign for your space, a logo for your website or social media accounts, and will add you to our list of Apartheid-Free Zones.
+    <li>Publicly declare yourself Apartheid-Free.
+We will provide you with a sign for your space, a logo for your website or social media accounts, and will add you to our list of Apartheid-Free Zones. </li>
 </ul>

 You can decide how you want to participate beyond that, including:
 <ul>
-    Providing flyers for your customers that link to our educational materials.
+    <li>Providing flyers for your customers that link to our educational materials. </li>
-    Hosting educational or social events related to the campaign at your business.
+    <li>Hosting educational or social events related to the campaign at your business. </li>
 </ul>

 ## What products are we boycotting?